BozhidarN7/chat-app/README.md

 ## Server

 ### Here you can see the password for the MongoDB connection: https://github.com/BozhidarN7/chat-app/commit/bcf97a5499cce7fb36aa9845d95bcde4d110ec08#diff-ad9a83062da50a0119fdc75871faa73870d686ee7fee67d68acfb5c23bca873aL5.
 The app can run without proper connection string too.
-You just would not be able to upload files
+You just would not be able to upload files.
+Also I should mention that the mongo database is in atlas it is not local so you can access it.